 If you’re from Virginia, chances are you’ve hit the Virginia Beach “strip” at least once.
 While this part of Virginia’s coastline can get crowded and a bit commercial, that’s no reason to stay away.
 With a free beach manned by lifeguards, golden sand and plenty of surf, Virginia Beach is an easy drive from the Richmond area – and a perfect place to find fun for the whole family.

 What to do while you’re there: Whether you make a week, a weekend or just a day trip out of Virginia Beach, the oceanfront is packed with activities.
-There are countless concerts, festivals and events along the three-mile boardwalk and in Neptune Park.
-If you’re family is looking for larger attractions, you might like Ocean Breeze Waterpark and the Virginia Aquarium.
+There are countless concerts, festivals, and events along the three-mile boardwalk and in Neptune Park.
+If your family is looking for larger attractions, you might like Ocean Breeze Waterpark and the Virginia Aquarium.
+To make the most of your visit, be sure to check out www.virginiabeach.com for a complete list of all the latest happenings, hotels, restaurants, and activities.

 Tips for your visit: The City of Virginia Beach has made great efforts in the past decade to make the oceanfront a family-friendly environment.
 In addition to strictly enforced curfews and a no-cursing law (yes, you can actually get a ticket if you don’t watch your mouth!), the beach offers public restrooms and metered parking.
 For a complete list of tips and handy do’s and don’ts for Virginia Beach, visit the city’s website here.